Summer Read 2019

 The Library System of Lancaster County and neighboring Central PA library systems are teaming up with WITF’s Transforming Health and Aligning Forces for Quality – South Central PA and to present a “Summer Read.”
-Through September, the public is invited to visit their local library to borrow and read Dreamland: The True Tale of America’s Opiate Epidemic written by acclaimed journalist Sam Quinones; then participate in discussions of the book with their friends, family and library-sponsored book discussion groups.
+Through September, the public is invited to visit their local library to borrow and read A Mother’s Reckoning Living in the Aftermath of Tragedy written by Sue Klebold; then participate in discussions of the book with their friends, family and library-sponsored book discussion groups.

 Borrow the Book

 Books are on the shelves now.
-A Summer Read runs now through September and organizers (including our libraries) hope you will participate by borrowing Dreamland, read it, and hold discussions with your book clubs, friends, family and colleagues.
+A Summer Read runs now through September and organizers (including our libraries) hope you will participate by borrowing A Mother’s Reckoning, read it, and hold discussions with your book clubs, friends, family and colleagues.

 PA Forward: Health Literacy – We envision a Pennsylvania with active citizens able to manage their own and their family’s WELL-BEING, empowered to be EFFECTIVE PARTNERS with their healthcare providers, and living longer, more productive lives.